2023 Lexus RZ 450e Preliminary Specs: What We Know About the Brand’s First EV

 2023 RZ 450e.
 Photo: Lexus

-The powertrain of the all-new RZ 450e consists of a 71.4-kWh battery pack and two electric motors – the one at the front generates 150 kW, and the rear one creates 80 kW.
-Both these collectively produce 230 kW, translating to 308 horsepower, which is 93 hp more than the Subaru Solterra AWD and the Toyota bZ4X AWD – both yielding 215 hp.
+The all-new RZ 450e’s powertrain consists of a 71.4-kWh battery pack and two electric motors—the front one generates 150 kW, and the rear one creates 80 kW.
+Together, these produce 230 kW, which is 93 hp more than the Subaru Solterra AWD and the Toyota bZ4X AWD, which both yield 215 hp.

 Lexus RZ vs Toyota bZ4X and Subaru Solterra